segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="2_1"></a>Business type
 ------
 The code for dynamic Google Ad Remarketing depends on the type of activity selected in the campaign settings.
-It is necessary in the DigitalDataManager interface to choose the same type as in the Google Ads API.
+It is necessary in the SegmentStream interface to choose the same type as in the Google Ads API.

-For example, if you select the "Retail" type in Google Ads, you must also select "Retail" in the DigitalDataManager interface.
+For example, if you select the "Retail" type in Google Ads, you must also select "Retail" in the SegmentStream interface.

->If the necessary type of activity is missing in the DigitalDataManager interface - contact support at support@ddmanager.ru
+>If the necessary type of activity is missing in the SegmentStream interface - contact support at support@ddmanager.ru

 [More about business types](https://support.google.com/google-ads/answer/7305793?hl=en)